Emeishan, China Guide

 Airport

-The nearest airport to Emeishan is Chengdu Shuangliu International Airport (CTU).
-It is approximately 150 kilometers (93 miles) away from Emeishan City.
-From the airport, you can take a direct bus to Emeishan, which takes around 2-3 hours.
-Alternatively, you can take a taxi or hire a private car, which will be faster but more expensive.
-You can also take the high-speed train from Chengdu to Emeishan, which is a convenient and efficient option.
+The nearest airport to Emeishan is Shuangliu International Airport (CTU) in Chengdu.
+It is approximately 150 kilometers (93 miles) from Emeishan City.
+From the airport, you can take a direct bus to Emeishan City, which takes around 2-3 hours.
+Alternatively, you can take a taxi or a Didi (Chinese ride-hailing app) to Chengdu East Railway Station and then take a high-speed train to Emeishan Railway Station, which is located in the city center.
+The train journey takes about 1-1.5 hours.

 Attractions